 Enable global networking

-- Navigate to the Bnodes section and click Deploy.
+To enable global networking for your Bnode:- Navigate to the Bnodes section and click Deploy.

 - At the top of the page, toggle Global Networking to filter and show only Bnodes with networking support.